Jacob-Lasky/ISeeTV/backend/tests/best_practices.md

     Include normal, edge, and error cases
-    Test unicode, long data, and malformed inputs when relevant Use realistic integration scenarios to validate full workflows Aim for high coverage without chasing 100% blindly
+    Test unicode, long data, and malformed inputs when relevant Use realistic integration scenarios to validate full workflows Aim for high coverage (90%+) without chasing 100% blindly

 5. Avoid Common Pitfalls
-    ❌ Don’t guess behavior—check the implementation
+    Don’t guess behavior—check the implementation
-    ❌ Don’t mock the wrong module path or object
+    Don’t mock the wrong module path or object
-    ❌ Don’t test assumptions that don’t reflect reality (e.g., expecting a warning when the code logs) ✅ Do test logging, exceptions, and validation logic deliberately
+    Don’t test assumptions that don’t reflect reality (e.g., expecting a warning when the code logs) Don't test logging
+    Do test exceptions and validation logic deliberately

 6. Make Tests Scalable and Useful
     Structure tests so they can grow independently